alisoncleonard/Structural-Replacement-Biosensor-Design/README.md

 pandas 1.4.2

-This repository "Structural replacement for the design of protein - small molecule binding" was written by Alison Leonard and Jordan Wells.
+This repository "Structural Replacement Biosensor Design" was written by Alison Leonard and Jordan Wells.
 This repository builds on the Structural Replacement method developed by Jordan Wells as part of a 2021 Rosetta summer internship.
 His code can be found here and is an excellent reference: https://github.com/jordantwells42/structural-replacement.